|

 Question B: I went back to where I got my ticket and lots of cars weren't getting flashed when they rolled around the corner.
 Why me?

 Answer A: At most intersections in California you're allowed to make a right turn at a red signal, but only if you come to a full stop first.
-There is no requirement
+There is no requirement for the city

 to post signs at right turns saying "Stop Before Turning" or something like that.
 If the authorities want to prohibit right turns on red, they will put up a sign saying "No Right Turn on Red," or they will equip the signal to display a lighted red right-turn arrow.